neuroinformatics-unit/neuroinformatics-unit.github.io/docs/source/open-software-week/index.md

 - **End of June/Early July 2025**: Applicants are notified of acceptance
 :::

 To maximise our impact, we aim to select participants that would benefit the most from the event, and that can bring the experience back to a diverse set of fields.
 Please be specific in your application and tailor it to the main track(s) that you are planning to attend.
+Attendence is free of charge (coffee and lunch are provided) and we expect to be able to offer 10-15 travel stipends of between £300 and £1500 for those that make a strong case for attendance and lack alternative funding sources.

 ## Schedule